Siena, Italy

 When we asked people what advice they would give someone preparing to move to Siena, they said:

 "Expats moving to Siena, should be aware of the following: 1.
 Siena is a small, historic city with a rich cultural heritage, known for its art, architecture, and the famous Palio horse race.
 It offers a more relaxed pace of life compared to larger Italian cities.
 2. The cost of living in Siena is generally lower than in larger cities like Rome or Milan, but it can still be relatively expensive, especially in the city center.
 Expats should budget accordingly for housing, utilities, and daily expenses.
 3. The local language is Italian, and while some locals may speak English, it is essential to learn Italian to fully integrate into the community and navigate daily life.
 Expats should consider taking language classes or using language learning apps to improve their Italian skills.
 4. Siena has a well-preserved historic center, which is a UNESCO World Heritage Site.
 This means that there are strict regulations on building and renovation, so finding modern housing can be challenging.
 Expats should be prepared to live in older buildings with fewer amenities.
 5. Public transportation in Siena is limited, with most people relying on buses to get around.
 Expats should familiarize themselves with the bus routes and schedules, and consider purchasing a monthly pass for convenience.
 6. Siena is well-connected to other cities in Italy by train and bus, making it easy to explore the rest of the country during weekends and holidays.
 7. The job market in Siena can be competitive, especially for non-EU citizens.
 Expats should research job opportunities and secure employment before moving to the city, if possible.
 8. Healthcare in Italy is generally of high quality, and Siena has several hospitals and medical facilities.
 Expats should ensure they have appropriate health insurance coverage, either through their employer or by purchasing a private policy.
 9. Siena has a Mediterranean climate, with hot summers and mild winters.
 Expats should be prepared for high temperatures during the summer months and pack appropriate clothing.
-10. Finally, expats should take the time to learn about Italian customs and etiquette, as well as the local culture and history of Siena, to better integrate into the community and enjoy their time in this beautiful city," commented one expat who made the move to Siena.
+10. Finally, expats should take the time to learn about Italian customs and etiquette, as well as the local culture and history of Siena, to better integrate into the community and enjoy their time in this beautiful city," said one expat in Siena.

 How do I find a place to live in Siena?